-Defining bilingualism is an issue which has plagued linguists for decades.
+Defining dwyieithrwydd is an issue which has plagued linguists for decades.
 While it’s estimated that half of the world’s population is bilingual, its definition varies.

 The traditional definition of bilingualism was defined by Leonard Bloomfield as “the native-like control of two languages”.
 This however is rare and a rather strict rule on what makes someone bilingual.